JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/01-Readline-API.md

 foreign import data Interface :: Type

--- | A function which performs tab completion.
+-- | A function which performs tab completion. type Completer
--- |
--- | This function takes the partial command as input, and returns a collection of -- | completions, as well as the matched portion of the input string. type Completer
   = String
   -> Effect